MorganPeat/MorganPeat.github.io/_posts/2018-01-22-docker-aspnet-core.md

 <br/>
 <br/>
+I don't have access to nuget.org through the corporate firewall.
 Next I'll look at how to resolve this problem, and get my first Docker app up and running.
 <br/>